Vodafone Group (LON:VOD) PT Set at GBX 188 by UBS Group

-Vodafone Group (LON:VOD) received a GBX 188 ($2.46) price objective from stock analysts at UBS Group in a research report issued to clients and investors on Friday, Borsen Zeitung reports.
-UBS Group’s price target suggests a potential upside of 71.50% from the company’s previous close.
+Vodafone Group (LON:VOD) received a GBX 188 ($2.46) price objective from stock analysts at UBS Group in a research note issued on Thursday, Borsen Zeitung reports.
+UBS Group’s target price indicates a potential upside of 69.89% from the stock’s previous close.

-Several other research analysts have also recently commented on VOD.
-Morgan Stanley reaffirmed an “overweight” rating on shares of Vodafone Group in a report on Friday, November 12th.
-Barclays reaffirmed an “overweight” rating and set a GBX 170 ($2.22) target price on shares of Vodafone Group in a report on Tuesday, November 16th.
-Sanford C. Bernstein set a GBX 155 ($2.03) target price on shares of Vodafone Group in a report on Tuesday, November 16th.
-Deutsche Bank Aktiengesellschaft set a GBX 230 ($3.00) price target on shares of Vodafone Group in a research report on Thursday, November 18th.
-Finally, Jefferies Financial Group set a GBX 152 ($1.99) price target on shares of Vodafone Group in a research report on Wednesday, November 10th.
-Fourteen investment analysts have rated the stock with a buy rating, Based on data from MarketBeat.com, the company presently has a consensus rating of “Buy” and an average price target of GBX 171.15 ($2.24).
+A number of other equities research analysts have also issued reports on the stock.
+Morgan Stanley reissued an “overweight” rating on shares of Vodafone Group in a report on Friday, November 12th.
+Sanford C. Bernstein set a GBX 155 ($2.03) price objective on shares of Vodafone Group in a report on Tuesday, November 16th.
+Jefferies Financial Group set a GBX 152 ($1.99) target price on shares of Vodafone Group in a research report on Wednesday, November 10th.
+The Goldman Sachs Group set a GBX 160 ($2.09) price target on shares of Vodafone Group in a research report on Monday, November 29th.
+Finally, Credit Suisse Group set a GBX 150 ($1.96) price target on shares of Vodafone Group in a research report on Wednesday, November 17th.
+Fourteen investment analysts have rated the stock with a buy rating, According to data from MarketBeat.com, the stock currently has a consensus rating of “Buy” and a consensus price target of GBX 171.15 ($2.24).

 About Vodafone Group